 Applying to a number of alcohol related trade magazines, he ultimately accepted an offer at Beverage Industry news – and he and Dona moved to the San Francisco Bay area in 1980.
 Eventually they settled on the Napa side of Carneros, purchasing 8 acres of land.
 At the time the property was home to numerous fruit trees – many of which they kept.
 Today they grow six varieties of Asian pears which they selectively sell to a number of premium restaurants in the area.

-In 2014 they planted three acres of Pinot Noir and named this site the Marvin Jack Vineyard, after both Jack, Dona’s father and Jack’s best friend for some 70 years, Marvin.
-When they were ready to plant the vineyard, they invited Marvin (now in his 90’s) to join them in a small ceremony in which he planted the vineyard’s first vine.
+In 2014 after removing a number of Asian Pear trees (and tightening up the spacing in their remaining orchard) they planted three acres of Pinot Noir and named this site the Marvin Jack Vineyard, after both Jack, Dona’s father and Jack’s best friend for some 70 years, Marvin Leibowitz.
+When they were ready to plant the vineyard, they invited Marvin (who lived into his 90’s) to join them in a small ceremony in which he planted the vineyard’s first vine.
 This part of Carneros is fairly cool, often with fog in the mornings and the appellation’s iconic breezes.
 Their vineyard site is merely a half mile from Cuttings Wharf and the edge of San Pablo Bay.

-And it was certainly convenient when it came to creating labels for their wines – using both Dona’s photos and John’s paintings.
+And their artistic talents are certainly convenient when it comes to creating labels for their wines – alternating each year between one of Dona’s photos and John’s paintings.

 Their wine making philosophy is to not create a certain style of wine each year but rather coax the best wines from each particular vintage.
 Their wines are made in a minimalist style – no filtering or fining on the reds and always fermenting with indigenous yeasts.
 Production is small – roughly 150 cases for each of the wines.